Sides / Coconut Oil Biscuits (American Style)

 • Add the buttermilk you made earlier to the bowl.
 Use a wooden spoon or spatula to mix until just combined.
 The mixture will seem too wet but it should look that way.

-• Form a rough ball with the dough, and then flour a clean working surface.
-Gently press the dough out to a rough square about 3 cm (1.2 inches) thick, then fold in half and then half again (into a square again).
-Press it out to 3 cm again.
+• Lightly flour a clean working surface, then turn the dough out onto it.
+Gently press the dough out to a rough square about 3 cm (1 ¼ inch) thick, then fold in half and then half again (into a square again).
+Press it out to 3 cm (1 ¼ in.) again.

 • Cut the dough with a small biscuit cutter (8 cm / 3 inches).
 Bring the scraps together and roll them out again, continuing to cut biscuits until no dough remains.
 Alternatively, cut into squares with a sharp knife.